johannacarolinep/shop-register/README.md

 </details>

-## Improved user-friendliness
+## Improve user-friendliness
-To make the program more user-friendly, the packages Colorama, Simple terminal menu, and PrettyTable were used.
+To make the program more user-friendly, third party packages Colorama, Simple terminal menu, and PrettyTable were used.

 - __Colorama:__ used to change the text colour in the terminal, according to the following schema:
   - Light green: Titles